Did you know that my day job is being a Pol Sci student?

 There was one proposition by the UN for the Global Green New Deal that would work on poverty eradication, economic recovery after the 2008 crisis and environmental protection.
 But it stayed as a proposition and nothing more.

-We also have the SDGs, which are a road map towards development in different areas like gender equality, poverty, hunger, protection of the marine ecosystem, reduction of GHG emissions,…
+We also have the SDGs, a road map towards global development in different areas like gender equality, poverty, hunger, protection of the marine ecosystem, reduction of GHG emissions,…

-But what’s amazing is that other individual countries, big and small, are following this amazing trend and including measures or plans to fight against climate change within their power – anything from massive tree-planting campaigns to public transport going electric in Chinese cities.
+But what’s amazing is that other individual countries, big and small, are following this trend and including their own measures to fight against climate change within their power – anything from massive tree-planting campaigns in Pakistan to public transport going electric in Chinese cities.

 Progress over perfection, don’t you think so?